Dice, beach balls and chocolate chip cookies

 During the first week of class, first-year students enter a large stadium-seating classroom.
 Some are talking quietly or looking at their phones, but many are still trying to wake up after the previous night’s season-opening home football game.
 The classroom is relatively quiet, then the clock hits 8 a.m., and it is time for class to begin.
 What happens next is not what most would expect in a college classroom.

 Active learning, a term routinely heard on campuses of higher education today, works to engage students in meaningful learning activities that move them beyond simply listening to lectures.
 Most faculty today experienced a very different teaching method when they were in school, where the “sage on the stage” provided all needed information, and the classroom was a relatively passive environment.
-As a student, Jennifer Griffith, Dr.P.H., associate dean for public health practice and instructional associate professor at the Texas A&M School of Public Health, was exposed to the “sage on the stage” model of teaching, but realized early on teaching her own classes that active engagement was the key to meaningful interactions with students.
+As a student, Jennifer Griffith, Dr.P.H., associate dean for academic affairs and instructional associate professor at the Texas A&M School of Public Health, was exposed to the “sage on the stage” model of teaching, but realized early on teaching her own classes that active engagement was the key to meaningful interactions with students.
 Griffith teaches bookend courses in the Bachelor of Science in public health (BSPH) degree program, a first semester one-hour seminar course and final semester capstone course, where she employs various active learning strategies.

 So what happened when the clock hit 8 a.m. that first Friday morning?
 “I knew I had two challenges walking into the first class—the early class time and the opening football game the night before,” Griffith said.
 “But I also knew that opening the class in a nontraditional way would wake students up, so I brought a giant beach ball.”